Road Safety Program and Data Needs Self-Assessment – Informational Report

-A survey asking about road authorities’ practices relating to in-service road safety reviews and audits; network screening and data acquisition; safety policy documents; before and after studies; safety education and enforcement programs and related activities was conducted.
-There were 52 individual responses after quality control of the data.
+A survey asking about road authorities’ practices relating to in-service road safety reviews and audits; network screening and data acquisition; safety policy documents; before and after studies; safety education and enforcement programs and related activities were conducted.
+There were 52 individual responses to quality control of the data.
 The populations of the responding jurisdictions ranged from 1090 to 2.7 million people.

 A Review of Canadian Roundabout Experiences